Global Perspectives Course

 - Students studying abroad in the Fall or Summer terms will get more information about the course, including how to enroll, in April.

 - Students studying abroad in the Spring term will get more information about the course, including how to enroll, in October.

-Once you have committed to a study abroad program, you will be provided with course registration instructions.
-"LAS 291: Global Perspectives for Intercultural Learning," a zero-credit course, is completed before your departure and will help you prepare for your experience abroad.
+Once you have committed to an education abroad program, you will be automatically enrolled in "LAS 291: Global Perspectives for Intercultural Learning," a one-credit course.
+You will complete this course before your departure and will help you prepare for your experience abroad.

-Once you have completed LAS 291, you will be automatically enrolled in "LAS 292: Global Perspectives in Cross-Cultural Contexts," which is worth one credit.
-You will complete the second phase of the course while abroad.
+Once you have completed LAS 291, you will be automatically enrolled in "LAS 292: Global Perspectives in Cross-Cultural Contexts," which is worth two credits.
+You will complete the second phase of the course in your host country.

 When You Return

-LAS 292 continues through the semester after you return to campus, is worth one credit hour (letter grade), and is the final phase of the course.
+LAS 292 continues through the semester after you return to campus, and is the final, re-entry phase of the course.